 Albert Einstein and Gravity

 If this guy is right, well you can forget Star Trek.
 At the speed of light, interstellar travel will require a “reproductive services” department aboard ship to get very far outside of our own stellar neighborhood.
 Is he right?
 In other words, is Einstein right?
-No. Albert Einstein, the god of the mathematically insane,
+No. ET is here.
+ET has been here many times before.
+If it took ET more than 8.6 light years to travel from one of the closest star systems to a backwater planet such as Earth, they would not bother.
+The evidence of ET is also evidence of faster-than-light (i.e. “warp” drive) travel.

 Gravity is Instantaneous